Nutlope/pdftochat/README.md

 ## Credits

+- [Youssef](https://twitter.com/YoussefUiUx) for the design of the app
-- Mako for the original RAG repo
+- [Mako](https://twitter.com/mayowaoshin) for the original RAG repo and inspiration
-- Joseph for help and for his langchain next.js repo
+- [Joseph](https://twitter.com/Hacubu) for the langchain help
 - Together AI, Bytescale, Pinecone, and Clerk for sponsoring

 ## Future tasks